nRF9160: GPS sockets and SUPL client library¶

 Using the sample with the SUPL client library¶

 If the sample is to be used with the SUPL client library, the library must be downloaded and enabled in the sample configuration.
 You can download it from the Nordic Semiconductor website.
-See SUPL client and SUPL client OS integration library for information on installing and enabling the SUPL client library.
+See SUPL client for information on installing and enabling the SUPL client library.

 The SUPL client library is not required, and the sample will work without A-GPS support if the library is not available.

 After programming the sample and all the prerequisites to the board, you can test the sample by performing the following steps:

 Connect your nRF9160 DK to the PC using a USB cable and power on or reset your nRF9160 DK.

 Test the sample by performing the following steps:

 If SUPL client library support is not enabled: